ssarfjoo/texterrors/README.md

 `-oov-list-f` - The CER between words aligned to the OOV words will be calculated (the OOV-CER).

-`-keywords-list-f` - The hypothesis is assumed to only contain keywords, the reference is filtered by them before calculating metrics like WER.
+`-keywords-list-f` - The reference is filtered by these keywords before calculating metrics like WER.
+In other words, score on just specific keyword list.

+`-group-keywords-list-f` - Similar to `-keywords-list-f`, however separated per group.
+Mostly used when `-utt-group-map` is defined.

 `-phrase-f` - If you just want to score a phrase inside an utterance.

+`-phrase-list-f` - Similar to `-phrase-f`, however score multiple phrases inside an utterance

+`-class-to-word` - List of classes with words for computing the class based accuracy

 # Why is the WER slightly higher than in kaldi ?